It’s good to get in touch

 I cheer myself by daydreaming of you and the south seas.
 (Griffin)

 Through the early postcards, readers are made aware that Sabine does her own artworks.
 However, it is not until her second letter to Griffin that she reveals how she works as the Sicmon Philatelic Designer.
 Each year she designs twenty-four stamps that are printed in Singapore and shipped straight from there.
+Occasionally, you might find one of them being distributed at places like the Western Union near me.

 In answer to Griffin’s sentiment, Sabine writes,